tantikristanti/grobid-medical-report/doc/Training-the-medical-report-models.md

 <!---Note for developers:

 To create new blank training data (files containing the features and the text without any label), we need to uncomment createBlankTrainingFromPDF method in batch processing for each model.
-For example :
+For example:
 - uncomment createBlankTrainingFromPDF method in the createTrainingMedicalSegmentationBatch in MedicalReportParser class;
 OR
 - uncomment createBlankTrainingFromPDF method in the createTrainingMedicalHeaderBatch in HeaderMedicalParser class